alncat/opusDSD/README.md

 - o, the directory name for storing results, such as model weights, latent encodings
 - r, the solvent mask created from consensus model, our program will focus on fitting the contents inside the mask
 - downfrac, the downsampling fraction of image, the reconstruction loss will be computed using the downsampled image of size D*downfraco
-- lamb, the restraint strength of structural disentanglement prior proposed in DSD
+- lamb, the restraint strength of structural disentanglement prior proposed in DSD, set it according to the SNR of your dataset, for dataset with high SNR such as ribosome, splicesome, you can safely set it to 1., for dataset with lower SNR, consider lowering it if the training yields suprious result.
 - log-interval, the logging interval, the program will output some statistics after the specified steps

 To restart execution from a checkpoint, you can use